Post Office update - February 2021

 You need to give at least 15 days' notice to cancel Post Office broadband.

 You will need to return your Post Office broadband router.
-You will be sent prepaid packaging to return it when you cancel.
+Prepaid packaging to return it for free should be supplied when you cancel.

 You can keep your phone number.
 Telephone numbers are portable and you can keep yours by notifying the Post Office when you cancel and telling your new provider when you sign up.